 If a company has an earnings per share (EPS) ratio of 2.8 and its shares trade at $56 per share, the earnings yield ratio is (2.8/56) × 100 = 5%.

-The earnings yield ratio is 5% which means the company’s earnings per share during the last 12 months is 5% of the current market value of its ordinary share.
+The earnings yield ratio is 5%.
+This means that the company’s EPS during the last 12 months was 5% of the current market value of its ordinary shares.